The use of home batteries in Australia is set to grow; here’s what you need to know before taking the plunge.

 - ALSO READ: Tesla Powerwall Review

-Tesla’s Powerwall is an energy storage device that makes home batteries look more like appliances, requiring users to simply mount them on walls.
+Tesla’s Powerwall is an energy storage device that makes home batteries look more attractive – it looks more like an appliance and is simply mounted on the wall.
 While the Powerwall gives you DC current, your home uses AC current.
-Powerwall does not include a DC to AC converter, which you’ll have to invest in additionally.
-It does not come with an AC to DC converter either, which you’ll require if you wish to charge it using power from the grid.
+Powerwall does not include a DC to AC converter – you’ll have to invest in this additionally.
+It does not come with an AC to DC converter either, which you’ll need if you want to charge it using power from the grid.

 If you’re considering getting a home battery, your options in Australia currently include Tesla Powerwall and AGL Power Advantage.Back to top

 When it comes to comparing home batteries, you have to address multiple factors.
 Here are some aspects that will require your attention:

 - Price.
 This is a good starting point, but make sure you compare the prices of models with similar capabilities.

 - How much electricity it generates and stores.
 The power ratings these units come with give you a clear indication of their maximum electricity storage capacity.
 For instance, the 7 kWh Powerwall can hold up to 7 kWh of electricity at any given time, and with a 10 kWh unit you’ll be looking at increased storage capacity.

 - How much it affects your electricity bills.
 Just how much a home battery affects your electricity bills requires that you take into account any such unit’s capacity rating, number of cycles, depth of discharge, and efficiency.
 The number of cycles refers to the number of times a battery can charge and discharge, the depth of discharge refers to whether or not a battery can discharge completely, and efficiency accounts for any power lost in transmission.